Scalds and scalding risks: what you need to know

 - Teach your child about the dangers of hot things.

-The best way to prevent scalds is to keep your children’s play area away from your kitchen.
-Also keep hot food and liquids away from children.
+The best way to prevent scalds is to keep your child’s play area away from your kitchen, or use safety gates to stop your child getting into the kitchen.